marjoleinF/curtail/README.md

 #> risk        17
 ```

-Values NA indicate, that curtailment is not yet possible for that item and decision.
+Values NA indicate that curtailment is not yet possible for that item and decision.
 For stochastic curtailment, we can employ the stochTable function:

 ``` r
 stochTable(itemscores, Xstar = 17)